iShezmu/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 *   2-answer.txt
     - In the following code, do a and b point to the same object?
 Answer with Yes or No.

+*   3-answer.txt
+    - In the following code, do a and b point to the same object?
+Answer with Yes or No.